egoist/majo/docs/api.md

 ## stream.fileList

-A getter which returns an array of path to resolved files, eg:
+A getter which returns an array of relative paths to resulting files, eg:

 ```js
 [